-- The Advanced Manufacturing Production Tax Credit (45X), which incentivizes U.S. clean energy supply chain components. - Credits for clean energy projects (45Y, 48E), which includes bonuses for U.S.-sourced materials. - The Clean Vehicle Tax Credit (30D), which lowers the price of electric vehicles that source battery components from the U.S. or our allies, including critical minerals. - Credits to install solar and other energy technologies on homes to lower household energy bills (25D).
+- Adding restrictions to the Advanced Manufacturing Production Tax Credit (45X), which incentivized U.S. clean energy supply chain components. - Adding restrictions to credits for wind and solar projects (45Y, 48E), which included bonuses for U.S.-sourced materials. - Phasing out the Clean Vehicle Tax Credit (30D), which lowered the price of electric vehicles that source battery components from the U.S. or our allies, including critical minerals. - Eliminating credits to install solar panels and other energy technologies on homes to lower household energy bills (25D).

 These credits - along with U.S. Department of Energy loans and grants - promote domestic clean energy manufacturing and deployment, creating good jobs.
-Some credits require companies to pay prevailing wages and offer apprenticeships, ensuring jobs are high-quality and family-sustaining.
+Some credits incentivized companies to pay prevailing wages and offer apprenticeships, ensuring jobs are high-quality and family-sustaining.
 Kentucky, the "EV capital of the U.S.", stands to lose significant private investment, jobs, and economic opportunity with the elimination of these clean energy and manufacturing tax credits.